-Target 2.2: Internationally coordinated collection of harvest data is developed and implemented Result Action Geographic scope Time frame Budget (€) Lead Comments 2.2.1: Report on Review the motivations and drivers of All 2013-2017 Total Tendered out by the Link to SSAPs, Harvest Regimes in various harvest regimes including their budget of Secretariat and/or ecotourism, legislation.
+Target 2.2: Internationally coordinated collection of harvest data is developed and implemented Result Action Geographic scope Time frame Budget (€) Lead Comments 2.2.1: Report on Review the motivations and drivers of All 2013-2017 Total Tendered out by Link to SSAPs, Harvest Regimes in various harvest regimes including their budget of Secretariat and/or ecotourism, legislation.
 Africa (including geographic scope, magnitude and 460,000, as donors Link to bushmeat proposals for impact, and propose management and detailed in debate/processes.
 Link to management and monitoring options: the 5 sub- Waterbird Monitoring monitoring options) activities Partnership.
-Link to which informs the below CBNRM revision and update of a.
+Link to which informs the below CBNRM. revision and update of a.
 Develop a common framework for Africa 2013-2014 50,000 Outsourced by the the AEWA analysing harvest regimes Secretariat Conservation b.
-Carry out at least three in-depth All (N, W&C, 2014-2016 225,000 Outsourced by the Guidelines on site/country studies on harvest regimes E&S Africa) Secretariat sustainable harvest of in each of the three main sub-regions migratory waterbirds c.
-Estimate the socio-economic values Africa 2014-2016 45,000 Outsourced by the of the various harvest regimes of Secretariat waterbirds in the case studies
+Carry out at least 3 in-depth All (N, W&C, 2014-2016 225,000 Outsourced by the Guidelines on site/country studies on harvest regimes E&S Africa) Secretariat sustainable harvest of in each of the three main sub-regions migratory waterbirds c.
+Estimate the socio-economic values Africa 2014-2016 45,000 Outsourced by the of the various harvest regimes of Secretariat waterbirds in the case studies d.

-Target 2.2: Internationally coordinated collection of harvest data is developed and implemented Result Action Geographic scope Time frame Budget (€) Lead Comments d.
 Compile final Report on Harvest Africa 2016-2017 75,000 Outsourced by the Regimes in Africa Secretariat e.
 Develop a strategy and tool kit for Africa 2017 & 65,000 Outsourced by the monitoring waterbird harvest beyond Secretariat